pmean/build-website/text/04/data-mining-clementine.md

 -   predict category membership or a numeric value,
 -   group or cluster things together than have similar characteristics,
 -   associate events that occur together or in a sequence,
--   find outliers that don\'t fit ordinary patterns or expected behavior.
+-   find outliers that don't fit ordinary patterns or expected behavior.

 The first two bullets represent [supervised